backdoorcodr/blockchain-on-kubernetes/README.md

 # blockchain-on-kubernetes
-Kubernetes can address a number of concerns of Blockchain infrastructure as mentioned in  article '[Orchestrating Blockchain on Kubernetes]'(https://thesendlessloop.wordpress.com/2019/12/30/orchestrating-blockchain-on-kubernetes/).
+Kubernetes can address a number of concerns of Blockchain infrastructure as mentioned in  article ['Orchestrating Blockchain on Kubernetes'](https://thesendlessloop.wordpress.com/2019/12/30/orchestrating-blockchain-on-kubernetes/).
 This project orchestrates a simple blockchain on a locally running Kubernetes based on minikube.

 [The article](https://thesendlessloop.wordpress.com/2019/12/30/orchestrating-blockchain-on-kubernetes/) also refers to some of the monitoring tools that can help us monitor our blockchain resources running on Kubernetes.